bellentuck/ReactNative/README.md

 - <i>manager</i> is the final app project of Grider's course.
 In this project, I applied knowledge from previous projects to create a simple CRUD application with authentication.
 Tested on iOS and Android emulators.
 Implemented minor platform-specific styling.

+- <i>poems</i>, prototyped for poetry month, enables what in my experience has been a surprising and depthful poesis of text.
+The kernel of the idea is simple enough: split up body of text in an app; read a drop; tap for more.
+I'd like to return to this project to widen the array of public domain works readable therein and add features.
+One more personal goal is to develop a poetry "appbook."

 - <i>tech_stack</i> is a third app project from Grider's course.
 This project introduced me to working with Redux and the ability to associate particular app states with actions via reducer functions.
 Along the way I also learned how to implement basic animation via LayoutAnimation and render a list of elements in a performant manner via ListView.
 Tested on iOS and Android emulators.